Ansh-25/SnP/README.md

 # SnP
 Strings & Pins is a social media Webapp created by me while learning Django.

-it contains the following features:
+It contains the following features:
 1. User authentication system
 2. Extended login system using Google
 3. An editable user profile with profile pic , bio etc